 Collective Care: Indigenous Motherhood, Family, and HIV/AIDS

-Collective Care provides an ethnographic representation of urban Indigenous life and caregiving practices in the face of Saskatchewan’s HIV epidemic.
-Based on a five-year study conducted in partnership with AIDS Saskatoon, the book focuses on the contrast between Indigenous values of collective kin care and non-Indigenous models of intensive maternal care.
-It explores how women and men negotiate the forces of HIV to render motherhood a site of cultural meaning, personal and collective well-being, and sometimes individual and community despair.
-The book also introduces readers to how HIV is Indigenized in western Canada, and how all HIV-affected and -infected mothers must negotiate this cultural and racialized terrain.
+Collective Care provides an ethnographic account of urban Indigenous life and caregiving practices in the face of Saskatchewan’s HIV epidemic.
+Based on a five-year study conducted in partnership with AIDS Saskatoon, the book focuses on the contrast between Indigenous values of collective kin-care and non-Indigenous models of intensive maternal care.
+It explores how women and men negotiate the forces of HIV to render motherhood a site of cultural meaning, personal and collective well-being, and, sometimes, individual and community despair.
+It also introduces readers to how HIV is Indigenized in western Canada and how all HIV-affected and -infected mothers must negotiate this cultural and racialized terrain.

 - Series: Teaching Culture: UTP Ethnographies for the Classroom